Contemporary vs modern dance

 Modern dance pioneers like Martha Graham, an iconic figure in the contemporary dance world, are renowned for their groundbreaking work, which includes creating 181 ballets and a signature technique that profoundly transformed the dance world.

-She employed choreography as a means to express complex human emotions through distinctive contraction and release techniques.
+She employed choreography to express complex human emotions through distinctive contraction and release techniques.
 The impact of her contributions has been recognized by multiple high honors, such as receiving both the Presidential Medal of Freedom and the National Medal of Arts.

-A former pupil of Martha Graham, Merce Cunningham emerged as a significant force in contemporary dance thanks to his innovative use of random sequences in choreography, along with his collaborations across various media forms.
+A former pupil of Martha Graham, Merce Cunningham emerged as a significant force in contemporary dance thanks to his innovative use of random sequences in choreography and his collaborations across various media forms.

 His approach separated music from movement, so that each could stand alone during performances—this delineation became one of his hallmark features.
-Known for emphasizing space consciousness alongside asymmetric moves, Cunningham’s work continues to resonate throughout today’s contemporary dance creations.
+Known for emphasizing space consciousness alongside asymmetric moves, Cunningham’s work resonates throughout today’s contemporary dance creations.

 Additional luminaries who have stamped their influence on this art form include Lester Horton and José Limón—pioneers whose legacy still ripples through current styles.
 Notably, artistic director Horton was at the forefront of embracing diversity within the dance community, while inspiring the works of numerous present-day choreographers.